 By the act of 1841, the inhabitants of each district of Upper Canada were constituted into bodies corporate, and made capable of suing and being sued, and of purchasing and holding lands situate within the limits of the district, for the use of the inhabitants, and of making and entering into such contracts or agreements as might be necessary for the exercise of their corporate functions.
-The council of each district was made to consist of councillors chosen by the inhabitants of the several townships within the district,-each council by the council of the several townships within the district,-each council of the several townships within the district, for the council of the several townships within the district of the several townships within the dis inhabitants of the several townships within the district,-each township having more than three hundred inhabitants, free-holders and householders, being entitled to choose two councillors.
+The council of each district was made to consist of councillors chosen by the trict was made to consist of councillors chosen by the inhabitants of the several townships within the district,-each township having more than three hundred inhabitants, freeholders and householders, being entitled to choose two councillors.
 The warden or head of the council was appointed by the Governor of the Province.
 Both electors and the elected had fixed qualifications imposed, the qualification being a property one.
-No person in holy orders, no minister or teacher of any religious sect or denomination, no judge of any court of civil jurisdiction, no military, naval or marine officer in Her Majesty's service, no person accountable for district revenues, and no person receiving any pecuniary allowance from the district for his services, no contractor with the district, was eligible to be elected a councillor. allowance from the district for his services, no contractor with the district, was eligible to be elected a councillor.
+No person in holy orders, no minister or teacher of any religious sect or denomination, no judge of any court of civil jurisdiction, no military, naval or marine officer in Her Majesty's service, no person accountable for district revenues, and no person receiving any pecuniary allowance from the district for his services, no contractor with the district, was eligible to be elected a councillor.
 Persons duly qualified, and elected to serve, were liable to be fined if they refused to do so.
 One-third part of the entire number of councillors went out of office each year.
 All meetings of the council were open to the public.
+Questions meetings of the council were open to the public.
 Questions in council were determined by the majority of councillors present, the warden having the casting vote.
-Each council had power to pass bye-laws for making, maintaining and improving to a bye-laws for making, maintaining and improving to a bridges and public buildings.
+Each council had power to pass bye-laws for making, maintaining and improvingroads, bridges and public buildings.
 Powers were also given for the establishment and support of schools.
-General powers were also given for defraying the expenses of the administration of justice, the salaries of district officers, and other minor expenses necessary to municipal organization. other minor expenses necessary to municipal organization.
-The Governor of the Province was invested with authority, by The Governor of the Province was invested with authority, by the advice of his council, to dissolve all or any of the district councils of Upper Canada.
+General powers were also given for defraying the expenses of the administration of justice, the salaries of district officers, and other minor expenses necessary to municipal organization.
+The Governor of the Province was invested with authority, by the advice of his council, to dissolve all or any of the district councils of Upper Canada.
 The act did not in any manner affect any exclusive rights or privileges of the municipal authorities of any city or town incorporated by act of Parliament.
 It applied only to district or rural municipalities, leaving cities and towns to be governed under the provisions of their several acts of incorporation.